maidaly/Cloning-Driver-Behavior-for-SelfDriving-Car/README.md

 # Training

 The model was trained on windows machine with NVIDIA GeForce 920M GPU by running the command ```python model.py -d data -t 0.2 -k 0.7 -n 5 -s 25000 -o False```.
-The parsed parameters are (-d) data directory which contains driving_log.csv file (the default value is data that is why there is folder called data in the repo to store driving_log.csv file inside it), (-t) test size fraction: 0.2, (-k) drop out probability: 0.7, (-n) number of epochs: 5, (-s) samples per epoch: 25000 and (-o) save best models only: False.
+The parsed parameters are (-d) data directory which contains driving_log.csv file (the default value is data so to used the default we need to creat new folder with name "data" in the current directory and store "driving_log.csv" file inside it), (-t) test size fraction: 0.2, (-k) drop out probability: 0.7, (-n) number of epochs: 5, (-s) samples per epoch: 25000 and (-o) save best models only: False.
 The other parameters assigned to the default values.

 # Result